revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 ---

-191.Can we use a break and continue together in Python?
+191. Can we use a break and continue together in Python?
 How?

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-- In python we can use both break and continue together.The break will stop the current loop from execution, while the jump will take it to another loop.
+- In python, we can use both break and continue together.
+The break will stop the current loop from execution, while the jump will take it to another loop.
 - The break will stop the current loop from execution, while the jump will take it to another loop.

 ```python